-1832 AM Canadian Preferred Share LP, 1832 AM North American Preferred Share LP, 1832 AM Global Completion LP, Scotia Global Low Volatility Equity LP, Scotia U.S. Low Volatility Equity LP, and Scotia Total Return Bond LP, are each an open-ended mutual fund organized as a limited partnership governed by the laws of Ontario pursuant to limited partnership agreements dated as of January 15, 2014, with ScotiaFunds GP Inc. as the general partner of the Funds.
+1832 AM Global Completion LP, 1832 AM Global Low Volatility Equity LP, 1832 AM U.S. Low Volatility Equity LP, and 1832 AM Total Return Bond LP, are each an open-ended mutual fund organized as a limited partnership governed by the laws of Ontario pursuant to limited partnership agreements dated as of January 15, 2014, as may be amended from time to time, with ScotiaFunds GP Inc. as the general partner of the Funds.

-Scotia U.S. Dividend Growers LP is an open-ended mutual fund organized as a limited partnership governed by the laws of Ontario pursuant to a limited partnership agreement dated as of May 13, 2014, with ScotiaFunds GP Inc. as the general partner of the Fund.
+1832 AM U.S. Dividend Growers LP is an open-ended mutual fund organized as a limited partnership governed by the laws of Ontario pursuant to a limited partnership agreement dated as of May 13, 2014, as may be amended from time to time, with ScotiaFunds GP Inc. as the general partner of the Fund.

-1832 AM Canadian Growth LP, 1832 AM Canadian Dividend LP and 1832 AM Asset Allocation LP, are each an open-ended mutual fund organized as a limited partnership governed by the laws of Ontario pursuant to limited partnership agreements dated as of April 6, 2015, with ScotiaFunds GP Inc. as the general partner of the Funds (the above limited partnership agreements are, collectively, the "Limited Partnership Agreements").
+1832 AM Canadian Growth LP, 1832 AM Canadian Dividend LP and 1832 AM Tactical Asset Allocation LP, are each an open-ended mutual fund organized as a limited partnership governed by the laws of Ontario pursuant to limited partnership agreements dated as of April 6, 2015, as may be amended from time to time, with ScotiaFunds GP Inc. as the general partner of the Funds